Juanchimienti/interview_challenge/README.md

 ### Screenshot

-Sample output
+Sample output:

 ![](https://i.imgur.com/3J9JAjF.png)

 ## Using local image example

-If you want to modify something of the app behavior you can build locally the app docker image with the following steps:
+If you want to modify something of the app behavior you can build locally the app's docker image.
+First you should install docker and docker-compose and then follow this steps:

-  - Edit docker-compose.yml
+1. Edit docker-compose.yml

-uncomment the build line:
+Uncomment the build line:

 ```
     image: juanchimienti/interview_challeng_app:0.1.1
 #    build: .
     environment:
 ```
-  - Modify the app.py
+2. Modify the app.py

+Make the changes you wish

-  - Rebuild the image
+3. Rebuild the image

-using the following command:
+Using the following command:

 ```
 docker-compose build